cwahlmann/vz200-remake/en/README.md

     We are pleased being part of the program of the Makerfair-Ruhr in Dortmund.

-    Unfortunately the faire has been cancelled like many other events this time :-(
+    To our regret the fair has been cancelled like many other events due to the Corona crisis going on, though we do understand the reasoning behind this.
+Health comes first.

-    Instead we now will put online all the material we meant to present to you at the makerfaire.
-May one or the other spend happy hours reprinting, souldering and assembling the VZ200!
+    To make up for it we now will put online all the material we meant to present to you at the makerfaire.
+May some of you spend happy hours reprinting, souldering and assembling the VZ200!

     If there is any chance for the faire to be held later this year, you most likely will find us there ;-)